CarlaLlama/BrickSiteTutorial/readme.md

 We'll go over the contents of this request in Part 3.

-Another thing we notice is that the integration builder has hardcoded our API key.
+You may have noticed that the integration builder has hardcoded our API key.
 This isn’t great.

-Luckily Repl.it supports environment variables using a .env file.
-Check out the tutorial here https://docs.repl.it/tutorials/08-storing-secrets-and-history .
+Luckily, Replit supports environment variables using a .env file.
+[Check out the .env tutorial here](https://docs.repl.it/tutorials/08-storing-secrets-and-history).

-To implement this, add a `.env` file to the root of your project and set your stripe key there. (will block our API key).
+To implement this, add a `.env` file to the root of your project and set your stripe key there.
+This will block our API key.
-Referring to an env variable in node is done by referencing `process.env.VARIABLENAME`
+Referring to an env variable in node is done by referencing `process.env.VARIABLENAME`.

-Contents of .env:
+The contents of your .env will look like this:
 ```
 STRIPE_KEY=sk_test_51IKlwdAhJUZ4ZUqHFBRpOTbbNVakSMbHbouhVH89YPszHcOftinFd6Vi5oOOaY1HZ1PDNmOfiKEEdR03vOqeaHWU00TnpDSj8N
 ```
-It should look something like:

 ![Our .env](images/5.png)

-Before we continue there are a couple of extra config elements we'll need to enable to make sure our frontend and server-side can communicate.
+Before we continue, there are a couple of extra config elements we must enable to make sure our frontend and server-side can communicate.
 These are:

 1. Adding body parsing

-Thiswill allow us to pass request body from the frontend to the server-side.
-Just add the following lines after `const app = express();`
+This will allow us to pass request body from the frontend to the server-side.
+Just add the following lines after `const app = express();`:

 ```
 app.use(express.urlencoded({ extended: true }));